Alberta Brianti

 Alberta Brianti (born 5 April 1980) is a former professional tennis player from Italy.
 On 13 June 2011, Brianti achieved her career-high singles ranking of 55.
 On 13 February 2012, she peaked at No. 68 in the doubles rankings.
-She won one singles title on the WTA Tour defeating Simona Halep in her career, at Fes, Morocco in 2011.
+She won one singles title on the WTA Tour, defeating Simona Halep in the final at Fes, Morocco, in 2011.
+Brianti reached one other WTA Tour final at the 2009 Guangzhou Open, which she lost to Shahar Pe'er.
+Her best performance at a Grand Slam tournament was making it through to the third round at the 2010 Australian Open.

-Biography

-She is coached by Laura Golarsa and Niccola Vercellino.
-Her parents are Attilio and Rita, and her brothers are Andrea (engineer) and Alessandro (student).
-She began playing tennis at age 6 when her family introduced her to the sport at a local club.
-Her favourite surface is hard.
-She speaks Italian, English and French.
-Her favourite tournaments are Wimbledon and Stuttgart Open.